Written by Paul Schneider and Gene Roddenberry

 Shatner is early in his Star Trek run and these performances were some of his finest.
 Here he hasn’t quite mastered the role of acting as a parent to this being, preferring to fight him more along the lines of an older brother.
 He has a range of emotions during his interaction with Trelane from amusement to exasperation to anger and eases into each emotion without it feeling abrupt.

 Some scenes don’t work quite as well as they did when I was younger.
 As the Enterprise is playing cat and mouse with Trelane’s planet, Kirk orders Sulu to veer hard to starboard and port.
 It’s funny to watch the whole crew leaning to either side like they are on a roller coaster.
-The set are obviously sets.
+The set is obviously a set.
 Even the supposed outdoor scenes on Trelane’s planet look very false.
 The other effects are pretty standard for this time period.

 The Squire of Gothos is a great episode that combines action and a great story with a bit of humor.
 It’s generally a fan favorite and one of the most memorable episodes of the series.
 If you’ve never seen it, it’s worth checking out, even if you’re not a fan.